Estimated reading time: 11 minutes

 The buttons don’t feel too cramped, and it fits nicely in your hand without feeling oversized.

-Pick up a mirrorless camera, and–depending on the model you grabbed–things can be a seriously mixed bag.
-While this is personal preference, mirrorless cameras tend to have smaller body grips, which makes them more difficult to hold comfortably for long periods of time.
+Pick up a mirrorless camera, and, depending on the model you grabbed, things can be a seriously mixed bag.
+While this is a personal preference, mirrorless cameras tend to have smaller body grips, which makes them more difficult to hold comfortably for long periods of time.

 Plus, the more compact bodies of mirrorless cameras mean that the buttons tend to be pushed close together, making it easy to hit something by accident and harder to find what you want, when you want it.